 Miso mushroom risotto topped with poached eggs creates a creamy bowl of bliss with a rich umami punch.
-With a flavor reminiscent of a bowl of ramen, both adults and kids are bound to love this risotto.Let me please introduce you to this umami haven that I would 100% propose to.
-It’s no secret that risotto is one of the most comforting dishes in the game, but add an Asian-y spin to it and this dish is downright majestic.
+With a flavor reminiscent of ramen, both adults and kids are bound to love this risotto.Today, I’m introducing you to the ultimate umami haven that I would 100% propose to.
+It’s no secret that risotto is one of the most comforting dishes in the game, however add an Asian spin and this dish is downright majestic.

-From there, it’s a blank canvas to showcase your favorite ingredients.
-Here, we’re adding an assortment of mushrooms to impart different flavors and textures to the risotto—super savory and meaty shiitake’s combined with earthy and chewy cremini’s.
+After that, it’s a blank canvas to showcase your favorite ingredients.
+For instance, this recipe calls for an assortment of mushrooms to impart different flavors and textures to the risotto—super savory and meaty shiitake’s combined with earthy and chewy cremini’s.

-And If you give this recipe a try, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations.
+Lastly, if you give this recipe a try, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations.
 And if you have a chance, come back and comment below and rate the recipe—it helps tremendously in terms of web searches!
-Cheers, friends.

 - 1 qt. lower sodium vegetable broth

 - 12 oz. mixed mushrooms (baby bella, cremini, shiitake caps, etc.), chopped

 - 1 medium shallot, finely chopped